lokegustafsson/amba/architecture.md

 - init/mod.rs is the "runner" part of this module, meaning it wraps the subcommand together and is later to be included in amba/src/main.rs

-For more technical details, refer to all files in the init/ directory.
+    For more technical details, refer to files in the init/ directory.

 ### Run subcommand